ptabriz/FOSS4G_workshop/README.md

 Blender has numerous components and features that, thanks to it open-source capabilities, are growing every day.
 Covering all aspects of the software itself require several lessons.
 The purpose of this section is to provide a brief introduction to Blender's graphical user interface and some of its features that are essential for working with geospatial data, and will be used throughout this tutorial.
 We will specifically introduce the following components: __Areas, Editors, Tabs, Headers, Panels__

-* Browse the workshop data folder, locate and open *interface_introduction.blend*
+* Browse the *workshop materials* folder, locate and open *interface_introduction.blend*

 |![Blender Viewport](img/Blender_interface.JPG)Blender interface|
 |:---:|

 Blender's application window can be flexibly arranged and divided up into a number of __Areas__.
 An area contains the workspace for a particular type of editor, like a *3D View Editor*, or an *Outliner*.
 In figure above you can see the application window is divided into five areas, each assigned to an editor.

 __Editors__ are responsible for displaying and modifying different aspects of data.
-Imagine editors as full-fledge software specialized for a specific tasks, like changing data properties, image editing, video editing, animation design, game design, and etc. You can assign an area to a specific editor using __Editor Type selector__ , the first button at the left side of a header (figure below, left).
+Imagine editors as full-fledge software each specialized for a specific tasks, like changing data properties, image editing, video editing, animation design, game design, and etc. You can assign an area to a specific editor using __Editor Type selector__ , the first button at the left side of a header (figure below, left).
 Every area in Blender may contain any type of editor and it is also possible to open the same type multiple times.

 __Tabs__ are overlapping sections in the user-interface.
 Tabs can be vertical (Tool Shelf) or horizontal (Properties Editor, User Preferences).